meltaylor78/pie_junkie/TESTING.md

 ## **<ins>User_Testing</ins>**

 As part of the testing of the site, a manual test was carried out on the site, testing all the pages and functions to ensure the correct results were seen.
-The testing was carried our across a number of devices, large monitor, tablet and mobile device.
+The testing was carried our across a number of devices including large monitor, tablet and mobile device.

 The following issues were found and resolved:

 1. Home Page
 - **Issue**
-    The sizing for mobile, was causing issue where the buttons for more information were not displayed or hidden under the next card.
+    The sizing for mobile, was causing an issue where the buttons for more information were not displayed or hidden under the next card.
 On a table device the last row of cards was being displayed over the footer

 - **Fix:**
     Additional classes were added to provide more spacing and margins at the bottom to ensure there was no over lap of cards